simonesilvestroni/m2m-website/_posts/2021-04-06-daw-from-logic-to-pro-tools-to-reaper-part-3.md

 It’s an unbelieavably **powerful, fast and flexible piece of software**, I regret not having tried it sooner.

-#### Bonus: other software
+### Bonus: other software

 I still fire up Logic for its virtual instruments, especially for pure sound design.
 I do plan to try **REAPER and Logic (or Reason) in sync**: if the ventilation system of my machine doesn’t catch fire, I’d like to have the opportunity.
 For anything related to restoration, advanced audio editing and clean-up I set [iZotope RX](https://www.izotope.com/en/products/rx.html){:target="_blank" rel="noopener"} as my **default external editor**.
-The workflow is:
+In this case, the workflow is:

 1. <kbd>right-click on an audio region</kbd>
 2. <kbd>edit in external editor</kbd>